jianqi14/RFID-Attendance_Tracker/README.md

 ---

-## How to run RFID Python Programs
+## How to run RFID Python Programs:

 I have 2 programs availble for this RFID Project.
 One program is for reading data from RFID cards and another is meant for writing new data into the RFID cards.
 The program for reading data using the RFID is called RFID_reader.py and for writing data is called RFID_writer.py.